Threatonomics

 The fundamental problem isn’t that executives don’t care about security.
 They do.
 The problem is that most budget requests speak in security language instead of business language.
 They focus on controls and compliance instead of risk reduction and value protection.

-When you can walk into a budget meeting and say “I’m requesting $1.2M to protect $3.8M in identified annual risk exposure, delivering a 3.2:1 ROI,” you’re speaking their language.
+When you can walk into a budget meeting and say “I’m requesting $1.2M annually for the next three years to protect $3.8M in identified annual risk exposure.
+This translates to a nominal 2.2:1 ROI,” you’re speaking their language.
 When you can show exactly how ransomware impacts revenue per hour of downtime using their own financial metrics, you’re demonstrating business acumen.
 When you can map your security investments to strategic business priorities they’ve already approved, you’re positioning yourself as a partner, not a supplicant.

 This isn’t about manipulating numbers or overselling security’s value.
 It’s about translating legitimate security needs into the financial and strategic framework executives use to make all investment decisions.
 It’s about bringing the same analytical rigor to security investments that your organization applies to any other capital allocation decision.